3 Help

 You can reach out to the R community at these public forums.

-To contact the maintainer directly, please post to the relevant public GitHub Discussions page of the package.2 Examples:
+To contact the maintainer directly, please post to the relevant public GitHub Discussions page of the package (if your question does not already exist).2 Examples:

 If you have a free moment to help someone else in the discussion and issue forums, we would greatly appreciate it.
 Any amount of engagement, no matter how small, makes a tremendous difference.
 C.f. https://ropensci.org/blog/2024/02/29/targets-call-help/.

-1. Also known as a minimal reproducible example or minimal working example.↩︎
+1. Also known as a reproducible example, minimal reproducible example, or minimal working example.↩︎

 2. You may need to create a free GitHub account, but the process is straightforward.↩︎